vacp2p/rfc-index/vac/32/rln-v1.md

 ```

 Additionally depending on the application,
-the following fields might be required:
+the following fields MAY be required:

 ```js